Updated on February 3, 2023

 How to Reduce Digital Eye Strain

 Your computer screen should be an arm’s length away — approximately 25 inches, or at the point where your palm rests flat against the screen.
-The monitor should be positioned slightly downward (about 15 to 20 degrees from your eye level to the center of the screen).
+The monitor should face slightly downward (about 15 to 20 degrees from your eye level to the center of the screen).

 Maintain good posture with your feet flat on the floor and back straight.
 Your chair should have a backrest.
 Relax your shoulders and keep your forearms flat with your wrists on the keyboard.